htefera/Bias-Variance-Tradeoff/README.md

 # Evaluation of Machine Learning algorithms and Bias Variance Trade off analysis

+## I- Introduction Bias Variance
-## I: Description of the experment
+## II- Description of the experment
 The objective of this assignment to evaluate machine learning algorithms on a given data set and analyzing the bias variance tradeoff as complexity of the model increases to fit the data using different polynomial regressions